A mechanism for ensuring leadership, business managers, and other stakeholders make risk-informed decisions and fulfill oversight duties

 Just remember that the process and format for risk reporting in your organization is a constantly evolving process.

 Risk reporting is a quite in-depth topic, but this primer should provide a good foundation for what you need to consider when developing reports in your organization.

 Do Board members and executives in your organization find risk reports helpful in addressing risks to strategic objectives?

 Do they provide the guidance you, as the risk professional, need to provide them with the right information in a way that’s helpful to them?

 I’m interested to hear your thoughts and experiences on this important topic…simply comment below or join the conversation on LinkedIn to share your perspective or question(s).

-And if you’re struggling to develop concise and actionable risk reports for your organization or a regulatory agency, complete this form to be added to my consulting waitlist.
-I will reach out to you individually when consulting and coaching spots open up.
+And if you’re struggling to develop concise and actionable risk reports for your organization or a regulatory agency, visit my consulting website (Strategic Decision Solutions) to learn more about how I help organizations overcome challenges and ensure long-term success.